 As well as having different content hubs for Disney, Pixar, Star Wars, Marvel and National Geographic, the Disney Plus app has curated content lists themed around different subjects.
 These hubs include the major franchises we just mentioned, but also themed sets of Simpsons episodes, or Disney divided into decades.
 It's a nice way to find something to watch that's not just driven by Netflix-style algorithms.

-As of September 2020, too, Disney Plus added a co-watching feature called GroupWatch, letting you watch a movie or TV show with up to six other people, letting you invite subscribed members to a synced-up playback experience.
+In September 2020 Disney Plus also added a co-watching feature called GroupWatch, which allows you to watch a movie or TV show with up to six other people, inviting fellow subscribers to a synced-up playback experience.
 You get the option to react to the stream in real-time, too.

 - Sister Act 3: TBA

 - Star Wars: A Droid Story: TBA